Jonathan-Luo01/Jonathan_BlueStampPortfolio/index.md

 <!--- # Final Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 My final milestone was to completely assemble the Computer Vision Security Camera by inserting the Raspberry Pi and USB camera inside the casing.
-In the beginning, I wasn't sure if I wanted to tape or glue the top of the case to the body.
-Taping it would make it easier to remove, but gluing it to the body would keep it more secure.
-In the end, I decided to tape the top of the casing to the rest of the case.
-To keep the USB camera from moving inside the case, I glued the front of the camera to the hole.
+Initially, I was deciding between taping or gluing the top to the body of the case, but I eventually decided to use tape.
+To attach the camera to the case, I used super glue on the hole cut out for the camera and connected them together.
+I also secured the Raspberry Pi inside the case with tape.
+With this, the Computer Vision Security Camera was completely assembled.
+In this project, I learned how to set up a Raspberry Pi and install the necessary libraries such as openCV and numpy needed to run the code.
+I also grew more familiar with using the drill and creating a 3D model with CAD.
+I really enjoyed working on this project, and I learned a lot of new things in this experience!

 -->